Single-Shot Quantum Error Correction in Intertwined Toric Codes: Errors and error correction

 \subsection{Transversal logical errors}

 Isolated errors are not so dangerous.
 Problems arise when errors conspire to mimic logical operators.
 For example, applying a string of $Z_e$ errors is the same as applying a partial $Z$-type dressed logical operator.
 Applying a logical operator this way, as a series of local operators, is called a transversal decomposition of the logical operator.
 At any point in the decomposition, the partial logical operator results in violated $A_v$ stabilizers at its endpoints.
 Thus, a transversal decomposition of the $Z$-type dressed logical operator transports violated $A_v$ operators across the system, leaving behind violated $X_e$ and $K_e$ check operators.
+This subsection is a pedagogical description of the transversal decomposition of the bare logical $Z$ operator.

 Recall the $Z$-type bare logical operator

 drawn as a slice through the entire lattice.
 The figure represents a coarse-grained version of the one in~\eqref{eqn:Zlog}.
 We could apply this operator transversally in many different ways.
 We could truncate it from right to left,